When I was 15 years old I had a curious dream that shaped much of my life.

 The moment you are born, there is an unbroken line between you and your grave.
 In fact, you are really lying in your grave every bit as much as you are sitting where you are.
 Life and death arise mutually, the beginning and the end of a spectrum exist at the same time.
 It’s no coincidence that in our society there are two main taboo’s which are in fact just one: Sex and Death.
 Sex is the process through which we come into existence, and death is the way we leave it.

-Life is a build up toward the climax we have labelled “death”.
+Life is a build up toward the climax we have labeled “death”.

 2. Death essentially makes you alive.